Thanks to its reputation, many assume stereotypically wealthy Connecticut is lacking in the cheap and free things to do department.

 There are a couple options as far as free things to do in Stamford, the city next door to Greenwich.
 Aside from walking around the downtown, a few other free activities in Stamford include:

 This park with varied terrain in a manageable space, is only a little over 90 acres.
-Going for a hike at Bartlett Arboretum is especially pretty in the fall, but any season is lovely.
+Going for a hike at Bartlett Arboretum and Gardens is especially pretty in the fall, but any season is lovely.